 Guest blog by fashion writer Elly Morris

 Going from winter to warmer weather is the perfect time to change up your style.
 Instead of covering up with layers of warm clothing, you can experiment with different outfits and new ways of wearing the clothes you had forgotten about over the winter.
-So whether you’re on the beach or gazing at the sun out of your office window, here are some tips to help your summer wardrobe go the extra mile.
+So whether you’re on the beach or gazing at the sun out of your office window, here are some tips to help your spring wardrobe go the extra mile.